 The Kosovo Accreditation Agency (KAA) is an independent public Agency established in 2008, responsible for assessing and promoting higher education quality in Kosovo and responsible for accreditation of all public universities and private higher education institutions offering academic degrees.
 According to the Law on Higher Education, the KAA ensures that the standards and quality of higher education in Kosovo meet the demands and expectations of the European Network of the Association for Quality Assurance in Higher Education.
 Kosovo Accreditation Agency became a full member of ENQA in 2014, but the membership was revoked in September 2018, after the identification of four flags to be reconsidered by the KAA.
 According to Administrative Instruction No. 15/2018, the Kosovo Accreditation Agency has a mandate to:

-carry out the accreditation and re-accreditation of public and private higher education institutions and their academic and research programmes; • supervise the accredited institutions.
+- carry out the accreditation and re-accredit their academic and research programmes; - supervise the accredited institutions.

 2.3.
 State Council of Quality